Understanding Psychotropics: Should You Try Psychotropic Medications?

 Addressing concerns about psychotropics

-Who should prescribe psychotropics
+Who should prescribe psychotropic drugs such as anti-depressants?

 A primary care doctor can prescribe psychotropic medication.
-Psychiatric Nurse Practitioners or Psychiatric Physician Assistants can also prescribe them.
+Psychiatric nurse practitioners or psychiatric physician assistants can also prescribe them.

 iStock